TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 ## Step by step setup:

 1) clone this repo to host machine.
+2) Add public fork of ib_gateway as subtree - see "Add ib_gateway subtree" section below. (added as the second step to avoid git throwing error that working tree has modifications.
+If this appears  commiting changes will resolve)
-2) Change the pysystemtrade repo to be cloned (if you have a private branch with customizations to run, - [discussed here](https://github.com/robcarver17/pysystemtrade/discussions/533)) In `pysystemtrade_ecosystem/pysystemtrade/Dockerfile`, change URI to fit your needs;\
+3) Change the pysystemtrade repo to be cloned (if you have a private branch with customizations to run, - [discussed here](https://github.com/robcarver17/pysystemtrade/discussions/533)) In `pysystemtrade_ecosystem/pysystemtrade/Dockerfile`, change URI to fit your needs;\
 \
 `RUN git clone -b my_branch https://${GIT_TOKEN}:@github.com/GITUSERNAME/private_pysystemtrade_repo.git /opt/projects/pysystemtrade`\
 \